Contents

 --set defaultSettings.defaultReplicaCount=3

-It runs entirely in userspace using a per-volume engine, which keeps it approachable and easy to reason about.
-The trade-off is performance: that userspace path adds overhead, so Longhorn is comfortable but not the fastest thing on the block.
-For databases of modest size, wikis, and the general run of homelab workloads, it’s more than quick enough, and the operational sanity it gives you is worth a lot at 2am.
+Its classic (v1) engine runs entirely in userspace using a per-volume engine process, which keeps it approachable and easy to reason about.
+The trade-off is performance: that userspace path adds overhead, so v1 Longhorn is comfortable but not the fastest thing on the block.
+Recent releases add a v2 engine built on the SPDK framework that closes much of the gap and pushes Longhorn towards the high-performance camp, though it carries stricter hardware expectations of its own.
+For databases of modest size, wikis, and the general run of homelab workloads, classic Longhorn is more than quick enough, and the operational sanity it gives you is worth a great deal at 2am when you’re trying to work out why a volume is degraded.

-The honest caveats: Longhorn really wants a clean filesystem path on each node (it defaults to /var/lib/longhorn), it expects open-iscsi installed on every host, and three replicas on a three-node cluster means losing one node leaves you with no spare capacity for re-replication.
+The honest caveats: Longhorn really wants a clean filesystem path on each node (it defaults to /var/lib/longhorn), it expects the iSCSI client (open-iscsi) installed and running on every host — a missing open-iscsi is the single most common “why won’t my volume attach” support thread — and three replicas on a three-node cluster means losing one node leaves you with no spare node onto which the system can re-replicate, so you’re running exposed until it’s back.
+Plan for replicas + 1 nodes if you want the system to self-heal after a failure rather than merely survive it.

 Advertisement